 - If you develop a plugged duct, cut back on exercise.
 A plugged duct typically comes on gradually and affects only one breast.
 You may notice a hard lump that feels tender, hot, swollen, or even a little red.
 In some cases, you may just feel tenderness without an obvious lump.
 It will typically feel more painful before a feeding, and less tender afterward.
 If you suspect you have a plugged duct, do NOT stop nursing, but cut back on exercise until it is resolved.
 Once the duct is cleared (typically rest, hydration, and proper nutrition can do the trick), resume exercise more slowly.

 - STOP exercise if you develop mastitis.
-Unlike a plugged duct, mastitis is an actual infection where the inflammation is often accompanied by pain, heat, redness, as well as fever, chills and other flu-like symptoms.
+Unlike a plugged duct, mastitis is an actual infection where the inflammation is often accompanied by pain, heat, and redness, as well as fever, chills, and other flu-like symptoms.
 A plugged duct can develop into mastitis if not treated promptly.
 If you suspect you have mastitis, stop exercising and speak with your doctor immediately for proper treatment.
 Do not resume exercise until the infection has gone away.

 - Stay hydrated.
 ACOG stresses the importance of adequate hydration prior to commencing physical activity.
 It’s also important to drink water during and after exercise.
 One helpful way to check if you are getting adequate hydration is to examine the color of your urine.
-It should be pale (straw colored) to clear.
+It should be pale (straw-colored) to clear.
 If your urine is darker or yellower, this is a sign of dehydration.

 - Take a gradual approach to weight loss.
-It’s completely natural to want to begin working on the post-baby weight loss.
+It’s completely natural to want to begin working on post-baby weight loss.
 The old school of thought was that moms should not try to make dietary changes while breastfeeding.
 However, this is no longer the case, especially if you started your pregnancy at an overweight or obese weight status (2).
 That said, it is important to take a gradual and manageable approach to your weight loss efforts, as anything that puts too much stress on you could jeopardize your milk supply.
-Registered Dietitian and PROnatal Advisory Board Member Madison Milmeister recommends waiting at least 6 weeks to make big dietary shifts that promote weight loss.
+Registered Dietitian and ProNatal Advisory Board Member Madison Milmeister recommends waiting at least 6 weeks to make big dietary shifts that promote weight loss.
 After that, ensure changes are gradual so that your body can adjust (physically and mentally).
 For example, begin by removing half of a regularly consumed snack (about 50-100 calories) for the first week or two.
 Then, once you can sustain this, gradually increase as the weeks go on.

 - Take a gradual approach to resuming exercise.
 The same guidance above on nutrition applies to exercise.
 Any major jolt to your system could impact your milk supply, so resume exercise gradually.
 Begin perhaps with 2-3 days per week for 30-40 minutes each session (as you remove the calories mentioned above).
 Then, as your body adjusts, gradually increase exercise as the weeks go on.